Coronations in Africa: Lesotho

-Senegambia & Mauritania
+Senegambia and Mauritania

 The Serer people of Senegambia (Senegal and Gambia) and Mauritania crown their kings based on the tenets of Serer religion.
 Succession for kingship begins from the moment a prince is born.
 The parents must lodge their application to the Great Council of Nobles, headed by the Jaraff (the person responsible for electing the king from the royal family).
 The sacred ceremony is presided over by the Jaraff.
 After the coronation, the Maad a Sinig or Maad Saloum makes a royal proclamation, crowns his own mother or sister as Lingeer, then appoints his government.

 Eswatini

 Eswatini, a small independent kingdom in southern Africa, held a coronation ritual in April 1986 for its current monarch, Mswati III.
 Although Swazi tradition required the king to wait until his twenty-first year to be crowned, Mswati was crowned three years early due to disputes between different factions in the regency council.
-Swazi chiefs paid a tribute of 105 cattle to the family of Mswati's mother, Ntombi, as a dowry for the woman who was to become the new "Mother of the Nation".
+Swazi chiefs paid a tribute of 105 cattle to the family of Mswati's mother, Ntfombi, as a dowry for the woman who was to become the new "Mother of the Nation".
 The rite itself included various secret rituals, after which the new king took part in several ritual dances in full feathered regalia.
 At the coronation, tribal singers repeated his imposing chain of official titles, which include "the Bull", "Guardian of the Sacred Shields", "the Inexplicable" and "the Great Mountain".
 The dances were described by William Smith of Time as "exhausting".